nexusformat/definitions/sphinx/source/volume1/design.rst

 is to use a special field at each instrument component, named *transform* which describes the operations to apply to get the component into its position as a list of colon separated paths to the operations to apply relative to the current `NXentry`.
 For paths in the same group, only the name need to be given.
-Detectors may need two such fields: the transfrom field to get the get  the detector as a whole into its position and a *transform_pixel* field which describes how the absolute position of a detector pixel can be calculated.
+Detectors may need two such fields: the transfrom field to get the detector as a whole into its position and a *transform_pixel* field which describes how the absolute position of a detector pixel can be calculated.